cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 There are three prerequisites for this solution to work when a node is syncing:

 1. The application has access to the snapshot database
-2. CometBFTs state and block stores are empty or reset
+2. CometBFT's state and block stores are empty or reset
 3. CometBFT is not running while the node is state syncing

 The server side of state sync (snapshot generation and dumping), can be performed while the node is running.